 SARA consumer protection provisions require colleges and universities to investigate and resolve allegations of dishonest or fraudulent activity by a provider, including the provision of false or misleading information.
 Consumers/student must first file a complaint with the institution.
 If an issue or complaint is not resolved at the institutional level, you may choose to review and follow the appropriate state complaint process.
 Online students who are residents in approved SARA states should follow the complaint process for the State of Maine.

 Professional Licensure Disclosure Statement

 Eligibility for licensure and/or certification may involve more than successful degree completion.
-University College cannot confirm that University of Maine System campus courses or degree programs meet the requirements for professional licensure outside of the State of Maine.
-University College strongly encourages prospective and current students to contact the appropriate or applicable licensing board(s) in states they may wish to pursue licensure prior to beginning study in a University of Maine System Campus academic program.
+The university cannot confirm that University of Maine System campus courses or degree programs meet the requirements for professional licensure outside of the State of Maine.
+The university strongly encourages prospective and current students to contact the appropriate or applicable licensing board(s) in states they may wish to pursue licensure prior to beginning study in a University of Maine System Campus academic program.
 If you experience difficulty finding the licensure requirements for your state, please contact the Program Coordinator at your institution for assistance.

 For specific information regarding state authorization, approval, or exemption, please call 1-800-868-7000 or email firstname.lastname@example.org.